 Using the @ operator or the #pragma location directive, you can place individual global and static variables at absolute addresses.
-For more information, see Data placement at an absolute location, page 231. - The @ operator and the #pragma location directive for section placement.
+Note that it is not possible to use this notation for absolute placement of individual functions.
+For more information, see Data placement at an absolute location, page 211.

+• The @ operator and the #pragma location directive for section placement.

 Using the @ operator or the #pragma location directive, you can place individual functions, variables, and constants in named sections.
 The placement of these sections can then be controlled by linker directives.
-For more information, see Data and function placement in sections, page 232.
+For more information, see Data and function placement in sections, page 212.